Missing man with Alzheimer’s now safe thanks to preschooler - NewsBreak

 “There have been extensive efforts made to locate the gentleman, but we just hadn’t found him yet,” said Lt.
 Scott Carlton with the Fayetteville Police Department.
 “Darkness was moving out on us.
 We had rainfall coming in, and we had done everything we could to put the information out to the public to try to find him.”

 Lt.
 Carlton and his team decided the next step was to ask around a nearby neighborhood.
-When they got to the door of Ezekiel McCulley, 5, he told them he saw a man out in the woods while at recess that day.SAT exam going digital, getting shorter as college admissions shift
+When they got to the door of Ezekiel McCulley, 5, he told them he saw a man out in the woods while at recess that day.Black adults underrepresented in clinical research trials for Alzheimer’s

 “I saved someone just off my eyes,” said Ezekiel.